Pain radiating to the mammary gland. Breast pain in women - normal or dangerous disease

 o with hands placed on hips

-* raising your left hand, with your right hand gently in a circular motion feel the entire left mammary gland in the direction from top to bottom
+* raising your left hand, use your right hand to gently feel the entire left mammary gland in a circular motion from top to bottom

-* lie on your back, placing a roller under your right shoulder and placing your right hand behind your head.
-With straight fingers of the left hand, feel the right mammary gland from the periphery to the nipple
+* lie on your back, placing a cushion under your right shoulder and placing your right hand behind your head.
+Using the straight fingers of your left hand, feel the right mammary gland from the periphery to the nipple

-* similarly examine the left mammary gland with the right hand
+* examine the left breast in the same way with your right hand

-* Gently squeeze the nipple to make sure there is no abnormal discharge
+* gently squeeze the nipple to ensure there is no abnormal discharge

 * feel the armpits.